andmos/ReadingList-Data/BookNotes/Cryptonomicon.md

 - Crypto experts won't trust a cryptosystem until they have attacked it, and they can't attack it until they know the basic cryptanalytical techniques, and hence the demand for a document lite this modern, annotated version of the Cryptonomicon.

 - Intuition, like a flash of lightning, lasts only for a second.
 It generally comes when one is tormented by a difficult decipherment and when one reviews in his mind the fruitless experiments already tried.
 Suddenly the light breaks through and one finds after a few minutes what previous days of labor were unable to reveal.

+- As with anything else under UNIX (of which Finux is a variant), there are a million options that only young, lonely, or obsessed people have the time and patience to explore.
+Randy has been all three at various times of his life and knows a lot about these options.

+- "Now keep in mind that the typical Greek myth goes something like this: innocent shepherd boy is minding his own business, an overflying god spies him and gets a hard-on, swoops down and rapes him silly; while the victim is still staggering around in a daze, that god's wife or lover, in a jealous rage, turns him--the helpless, innocent victim, that is-into let's say an immortal turtle and e.g. power-staples him to a sheet of plywood with a dish of turtle food just out of his reach and leaves him out in the sun forever to be repeatedly disemboweled by army ants and stung by hornets or something.
+So if Arachne had dissed anyone else in the Pantheon, she would have been just a smoking hole in the ground before she knew what hit her."

+- Randy is mounting a known-ciphertext attack: the hardest kind.
+He has the ciphertext (the Arethusa intercepts) and nothing else.
+He doesn't even know the algorithm that was used to encrypt them.
+In modern cryptanalysis, this is unusual; normally the algorithms are public knowledge.
+That is because algorithms that have been openly discussed and  attacked within the academic community tend to be much stronger than they were ones that have been kept secret.
+People who rely on keeping their algorithms secret are ruined as soon as that secret gets out.

+- Trust goes a long way, but at some point, if you're going to sponsor a stable currency, you must put up or shut up.

+- That's all those guys can talk about, is mowing the lawn.
+But when they get back home, will they want to mow the lawn?"
+"No." "Right.
+They only talk like that because mowing the lawn sounds great when you're sitting in a foxhole picking lice off your nuts."